Buffalo Bulls: History

 Buffalo joined the State University of New York Athletic Conference (SUNYAC) in the 1978–79 academic year.

-In 1986, the State University of New York approved university president Steven Sample's request to elevate the school's sports from NCAA Division III to NCAA Division I within an estimated 5–7 years.
+In 1986, the State University of New York approved university president Steven Sample's request to elevate the school's sports from NCAA Division III to NCAA Division I within an estimated five to seven years.
 At the time, the expectation was that UB would play football in NCAA Division I-AA.
 The school joined Division I-AA in 1993 and Division I-A in 1999.

 In 1997, Buffalo introduced Victor E. Bull, its new mascot, a student in a blue, anthropomorphic bull costume.
 The mascot was named by a student write-in contest in the school's newspaper, The Spectrum.
 He replaced a brown, anthropomorphic bull named "Woody Bully."

-In 2013, under Athletic Director Danny White, Buffalo rebranded in such a way as to "expand and enhance the visibility of UB’s athletic teams in New York State and nationwide."
+In 2013, under Athletic Director Danny White, Buffalo rebranded in such a way as to "expand and enhance the visibility of UB's athletic teams in New York State and nationwide."
 The rebranding capitalized on its status in the State University of New York system and included wordmarks featuring the formal "State University of New York at Buffalo" name in which "New York" was emphasized in more prominent letters.
 The basketball court at Alumni Arena and turf at UB Stadium also featured silhouettes of New York State.
 In April 2016, following the departure of Danny White, the school announced it would revert to Buffalo-focused branding.

 Following the 2016–17 academic year, Buffalo eliminated its baseball, men's soccer, men's swimming and diving and women's rowing programs.
 The university, then under the direction of president Satish K. Tripathi and athletic director Allen Greene, estimated the measure would save the school $2 million while maintaining the number of teams at sixteen, the minimum amount necessary to maintain membership in Division I.